Dan Keating: Republican activity

 In 1933, he was involved in an attempt to assassinate the leader of the Irish Blueshirts, Eoin O'Duffy, during a visit to County Kerry.
 The attack was to happen at Ballyseedy, where Free State forces had carried out the Ballyseedy massacre during the Irish Civil War.
 However, the plot failed when the person travelling with O'Duffy refused to divulge what car the latter would be travelling in.

 Keating remained an IRA member for a long time after the Civil War.
 He was arrested several times during the 1930s on various charges relating to his Irish republican activities and in 1935 he was sentenced to 12 months in Mountjoy Prison.

 Keating was active in London during the 1939/1940 IRA bombing/sabotage campaign - the S-Plan.
 In January 1940 Keating was put in charge of an IRA Active Service Unit in London.
 This group carried out a series of bombings and arson attacks in central London and remained active until the end of the campaign.

-Back in Ireland, Keating was arrested again in August 1940 and again interned at the Curragh Camp and was released after the May 1944 election victory of Fianna Fail.
+Back in Ireland, Keating was arrested again in August 1940 and again interned at the Curragh Camp and was released after the May 1944 election victory of Fianna Fáil.

 Later life and death

-In 1944 Keating married Dolly Fleming from Co.
-Waterford.
+In 1944 Keating married Dolly Fleming from County Waterford.
 Keating subsequently returned to Dublin and worked as a barman in several public houses.
 He retired and returned to his native Kerry in 1978, living out the rest of his life with relatives in Knockbrack.
 Until his death he refused to accept a state pension because he considered the 26-county Republic of Ireland an illegitimate state which usurped the 1916 Irish Republic.

 "All the talk you hear these days is of peace.
 But there will never be peace until the people of the 32 counties elect one parliament without British interference."

 In 2002, he refused the state's standard €2,500 award to centenarians from President Mary McAleese.
 After former IRA volunteer George Harrison died in October 2004, Keating became patron of Republican Sinn Féin until his own death.
 By the time of his death he was the oldest man in Ireland.
 He was buried in Kiltallagh cemetery near Castlemaine.